-Colby Engineering has completed a request for proposal (RFP) package with a partial design with concept plans with the general layout, dimensions, and orientation of the water line and system.
-In July 2017 the District awarded the design-build construction contract to install the water line.
-The basis of design specifications were completed in February 2018.
+Colby Engineering completed a partial design with concept plans with the general layout, dimensions, and orientation of the water line and system.
+In July 2017, the District awarded the design-build construction contract to install the water line.
+The basis of design specifications was completed in February 2018.
 The water line was anticipated to be installed in May 2018; however, the Downeast Correctional Facility (DCF) was unexpectedly closed in February 2018.
 Therefore, the design-build contract was suspended in February 2018, as the state of Maine determines the disposition of the DCF property.
 In 2019, the Department of Corrections (DOC) communicated their intent to re-open the DCF as a pre-release center.
 DOC construction activities will occur from 2020 to 2021.
-The District plans to use a new contract vehicle to integrate the water line extension design with DOC construction activities.
+The District plans to award a new construction contract in Spring 2021 to integrate the water line extension design with DOC construction activities.